The Spice Train

 • 1 tablespoon mild or medium yellow curry powder* (depending on how spicy you would like the dish)

-• 8 ounces boneless, skinless chicken breast (two medium-sized breast halves), cut into bite-sized pieces
+• 8 ounces boneless, skinless chicken breast, cut into bite-sized pieces

 • 1 ½ tablespoons tomato paste